Clinical Fire Safety

 VEHS provides fire safety training to Medical Center personnel.

-- Initial fire safety training is provided during Hearts and Minds Orientation.
+- Initial fire safety training is provided during orientation.

-- Refresher training for fire/life safety is provided during the annual mandatory safety training initiative, i.e. safety fair, departmental training.
+- Refresher training for fire/life safety is provided online or during some other annual mandatory safety training initiative, such as departmental training.

 - VEHS will provide training for your department upon request.

 Medical Center faculty, staff and students can login with VUNet ID to view "Fire Safety at VMC."
 This fire safety training video runs for 18 minutes.

-The VUMC Fire Safety Program is documented in the VUMC Safety and Disaster Manual.
-The Program includes information about Employee Responsibilities, Types of Fires, Use of a Fire Extinguisher, Fire alarms, Detection and Reporting a Fire and Evacuation Procedures.
+The VUMC Fire Safety Program is documented in the VUMC Safety and Emergency Operations Manual.
+The program includes information about Employee Responsibilities, Types of Fires, Use of a Fire Extinguisher, Fire alarms, Detection and Reporting a Fire and Evacuation Procedures.